Skip to content

 Nadya spent 1.5 years in the hospital in St. Petersburg going through rounds of chemotherapy.
 Once it was stopped, the tumor growth resumed.
 Nadya needed emergency surgery to survive.
 The operation lasted 7 hours.
 More than a half of the tumor was removed.
 But the tumor infiltrated the optic nerves and the chiasm so that both eyes were affected.
 After surgery, Nadya lost her sight.

 Now she needs to continue treatment to remove the tumor as it has been growing again and causing fatigue and pain in her eyes.
 After reviewing Nadezhda’s medical records, the surgeons in Johns Hopkins Hospital agreed to perform the surgery.
-Nadya’s family has to raise $90,000 to cover the cost of it.
-Additional funds will be needed for chemotherapy or radiation following the tumor debulking.
+Nadya’s family has to raise over $90,000 to cover the cost of surgery, chemotherapy or radiation following the tumor debulking.
 To learn more about Nadya, please visit her site www.zlata.1gb.ru/eng.
-Please help save Nadya.

 March 31, 2011: Nadya’s parents raised funds necessary for surgery and chemotherapy!
 Nadya and her mom and dad arrived to Baltimore today.